jpverkamp/blog/content/programming/daily-programmer/2016-07-14-solving-loop-puzzles.md

 ┗┛┗┻┻┻┻━┻┛
 ```

 Cool.
 Looking at this and several other puzzles, it seems like it would be a good generic framework to work out.
-Given a definition for a puzzle with an `is_valid` function (`can_neighbor` here), a `constrain` function, and the backtracking code above, it should be able to solve a large class of puzzles. {{< wikipedia "Sudoku" >}}, for example, or {{< wikipedia "Hashi" >}}.
+Given a definition for a puzzle with an `is_valid` function (`can_neighbor` here), a `constrain` function, and the backtracking code above, it should be able to solve a large class of puzzles. [[wiki:Sudoku]](), for example, or [[wiki:Hashi]]().
 Both puzzles I've been working on solvers for.
 Even better, once you have a solver you can use it to generate puzzles with a difficulty gradient.
 Just solve each puzzle, keeping track of how many times you had to backtrack and how many were solved with the constraints.

 And that's it.
 A fun little puzzle.